core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 9. Deliver the CoAP request resulting from step 8 to the application.

-If steps 4 (EDHOC processing) and 8 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE-protected response, in order for the Client to achieve key confirmation (see {{Section 5.4.2 of I-D.ietf-lake-edhoc}}).
+If steps 4 (EDHOC processing) and 8 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE-protected response (see {{Section 5.4.2 of I-D.ietf-lake-edhoc}}).
 The usage of EDHOC message_4 as defined in {{Section 5.5 of I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this document.

 If step 4 (EDHOC processing) fails, the server discontinues the protocol as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}} and responds with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}.
-In particular, the CoAP response conveying the EDHOC error message MUST have Content-Format set to application/edhoc+cbor-seq defined in {{Section 9.12 of I-D.ietf-lake-edhoc}}.
+In particular, the CoAP response conveying the EDHOC error message MUST have Content-Format set to application/edhoc+cbor-seq defined in {{Section 9.9 of I-D.ietf-lake-edhoc}}.

 If step 4 (EDHOC processing) is successfully completed but step 8 (OSCORE processing) fails, the same OSCORE error handling as defined in {{Section 8.2 of RFC8613}} applies.